-- 7.1 As mentioned in paragraph 5.0 above, the Act requires the applicant to give formal notice of his application for the grant of a sex establishment licence. - 7.2 Paragraph 15 of the Act states that any person who wishes to object to an application for the grant, renewal or transfer of a licence shall give notice in writing of his objection to the licensing authority, stating in general terms the grounds of the objection, not later than 28 days after the date of the application.
+7.1 As mentioned in paragraph 5 above, the 1982 Act requires the applicant to give formal notice of the application for the renewal of the sex establishment licence.

+The 1982 Act states that any person who wishes to object to an application for the grant, renewal or transfer of a licence shall give notice in writing of their objection to the licensing authority which shall state, in general terms, the ground of the objection, not later than 28 days after the date of the application.

 Any person may object to an application.
-However, objections must be relevant to the grounds set out in the 1982 Act (See sections 6 and 7 of the statement of licensing policy.
-Objections based solely on moral grounds/values must not be considered. - 7.3 Objections have been received in respect of the application for the grant of a licence and are attached as Appendix D. The 1982 Act protects the rights of objectors to remain anonymous.
-The Licensing Authority will not reveal names or addresses of any objector without their consent.
-However, general information such as if the objector lives within a certain distance of the premises in question will be released in order to given the applicant an opportunity to rebut any concerns so far as geographical vicinity or locality is concerned.
+However, objections must be relevant to the grounds set out in the legislation.
+Objections based solely on moral grounds/values must not be considered.

+7.2 29 Objections have been received in response to the renewal application.
+The 1982 Act protects the rights of objectors to remain anonymous.

+The licensing authority therefore will not reveal names or addresses of any objector without their consent.

+However, general information such as if the objector lives within a certain distance of the premises in question and the general grounds of the objection can be made public in order that the applicant is afforded the opportunity to rebut any concerns so far as geographical vicinity or locality is concerned as well as being informed of the nature of the concerns raised.
+A summary of objections received within the 28 day notice period is attached as Appendix C.

+In terms of geographical information, of the 29 objections:

+- 1 objector resides in the PO2 area

+- 15 objectors reside in the PO4 area

+- 4 objectors reside in the PO5 area

+- 1 objector resides in the PO6 area

+- 8 objectors unknown area of residence

-8.0 The Legislation - Summary and interpretation
+8.0 The Legislation - Summary and Interpretation

-- 8.1 In considering this application, the Committee is asked to note various statutory definitions concerning the licensing of sex establishments which may assist their consideration of this application. - 8.2 The Committee is reminded that they are sitting in a quasi-judicial capacity and thus are obliged to consider the application in accordance with the rules of natural justice and have regard to the established procedure order that has been used by the Committee in considering applications.
+- 8.1 In considering this application, there are various statutory definitions concerning the licensing of sex establishments which are set out within this report to assist members' consideration of this application. - 8.2 The Committee are sitting in a quasi-judicial capacity and therefore are obliged to consider the application in accordance with the rules of natural justice.
 The Committee must determine the application on merit.
-No decision, opinions or factual findings must be based on "moral" grounds and all the facts must be considered before reaching a decision. - 8.3 A sex establishment is either a sex shop, a sex cinema or sexual entertainment venue.
-In this case the application is for the grant of a sexual entertainment venue in respect of 1 Granada Road. - 8.4 A sexual entertainment venue is legally defined as follows:-
+No decision, opinions or

+- factual findings must be made on "moral" grounds and all the facts must be considered before reaching a decision. - 8.3 A sex establishment is either a sex shop, a sex cinema or sexual entertainment venue.
+In this case the application is for the renewal of a sexual entertainment venue licence. - 8.4 Section 27 of the Policing and Crime Act 20091 (the "2009 Act") introduced a new category of sex establishment called "sexual entertainment venues" (SEVs) which enables local authorities to regulate lap dancing clubs and similar venues under Schedule 3 of the 1982 Act.
+Previous definitions were limited to either sex shops or sex cinemas.